quangmnh/yugioh-combo-planner/README.md

 # Yu-gi-oh Combo Planner
 Combo planner for Yu-gi-oh!
-Trading Card Came, has card search can drag-n-drop cards for saving combo, into the browser cache maybe, haven't even started the project yet.
+Trading Card Came, has card search can drag-n-drop cards for saving combo, into the browser cache maybe, ~~haven't even started the project yet~~.
 Test the webapp at https://quangmnh.github.io/yugioh-combo-planner/

 # Why this?